What is Arbitration?

 To ensure you have adequate direction and advice, you should consider hiring an attorney to represent you during the arbitration process.
 Know that if you do not choose to hire counsel, the other parties may hire an attorney.
 Brokerage firms are typically represented by an attorney.

-View FIRNRA’s arbitration process section for a description of the steps required to complete an arbitration.
+View FINRA’s arbitration process section for a description of the steps required to complete an arbitration.

 Client Reviews